Manmeet2456/UCS654/README.md

 ## 🧾 Conclusion

-This project shows how modelling and simulation can be used to generate synthetic datasets for Machine Learning tasks.
-By executing 1000 simulations using the CartPole environment, a structured dataset was created and multiple ML models were evaluated.
-The comparison table and graph help identify the best performing model.
+This project demonstrates how modelling and simulation can be used to generate synthetic datasets for Machine Learning applications.
+By executing 1000 simulations using the CartPole environment, a structured dataset was created and multiple ML models were trained and evaluated.
+The comparison table and graph help identify the best performing model and highlight the usefulness of simulation-generated data.

 ---